 It has been a labour of love with countless hours spent in the darkroom, but it was worth it.
 These pages are a historical reminder and a tribute to all those who have worked in Cornish Mines.
 I hope everyone who has taken the trouble to look at these images has enjoyed seeing them.
+Thank you.

 It was unusual for me to have a chance to capture miners at ease.
-These following images were taken on one of my trips with John Usoro.
+These following images were taken during one of my trips with John Usoro.
 The location was a sublevel on No:4 Lode – 420 or 445 Fathom Level.

 The next set of images are of Underground Miner Kenny German and John Usoro discussing the days work.
 The location is not definite but John seems to think this is probably No 8 lode on the 445 Fathom level.